Graduate Assistant Positions

 How do I apply for an assistantship?

-You indicate which assistantship(s) you are interested in by 1) filling out an Graduate Assistantship Application and 2) submitting your resume to Tricia Brand, Associate Dean of Student Engagement (email@example.com).
+2) Submitting your resume to Tricia Brand, Associate Dean of Student Engagement (email@example.com).

 When are applications due?